-The average annual GDP growth in India and China during the last 10 years has clearly dominated the other nine countries in our study.
-Average annual GDP growth in India for the past decade has been an impressive 7%, placing it just below China in terms of the fastest growing economies in the past decade (see Figure 1.2.3).6 India and China are two of the only three Asian countries^{iv} that have not experienced contraction during the current global financial crisis.9 The average annual GDP growth in most of the remaining countries has ranged from 0.8%-4.2%.
+As indicated in Figure 1.2.3, the average annual GDP growth in China and India during the last 10 years has clearly outpaced the remaining nine countries.
+The growth rate for the past decade in China has been a robust 10.3%, easily outshining the economic performance of most of the developed as well as developing countries across the globe.6 China and India are two of the only three Asian countries^{vi} that have not experienced contraction during the current global financial crisis.9 The average annual GDP growth in the remaining countries is hovering around 0.8%-4.2%.